-If you’re looking forward to a winter break in the next few months, make sure you’ve budgeted for any unexpected expenses that might crop up while you’re away.
+If you’re looking forward to a summer holiday in the next few weeks, make sure you’ve budgeted for any unexpected expenses that might crop up while you’re away.

-It’s all too easy to get caught out by hidden costs while travelling, which is why we’ve put together this list of some of the most common holiday charges that trip people up, and how you can avoid them.
+It can be all too easy to get caught out by hidden costs while travelling, which is why we’ve put together this list of some of the most common holiday charges that can trip people up, and how you can avoid them.

 1. Car hire excess